Akira (manga): Related media

 While most of the character designs and basic settings were directly adapted from the original manga, the restructured plot of the movie differs considerably from the print version, changing much of the second half of the series.
 The film Akira is regarded by many critics as a landmark anime film: one that influenced much of the art in the anime world that followed its release.

 A video game, simply titled Akira, based on the animated film was released on December 24, 1988, by Taito for the Famicom console.
-The game has the player in the role of Kaneda, with the storyline starting with Kaneda and his motorcycle gang in police custody.
-In 1994, a British-made action game was released for the Amiga CD32 and it's considered one of the console's worst games.
+The player assumes the role of Kaneda, with the storyline starting with Kaneda and his motorcycle gang in police custody.
+In 1994, a British-made action game was released for the Amiga CD32 and is considered one of the console's worst games.
 In 2002, Bandai released a pinball simulation titled Akira Psycho Ball for the PlayStation 2.

 On June 9, 1995, Kodansha released Akira Club, a compilation of various materials related to the production of the series.
-These include test designs of the paperback volume covers, title pages as they appeared in Young Magazine, images of various related merchandise and commentary by Otomo.
+These include test designs of the paperback volume covers, title pages as they appeared in Young Magazine, images of various related merchandise, and commentary by Otomo.
 Dark Horse collaborated with Kodansha to release an English-translated version of the book in 2007.

-In 2002, Warner Bros. acquired rights to create an American live action film of Akira.
+In 2002, Warner Bros. acquired rights to produce an American live-action film of Akira.
 Since the initial announcement, a number of directors, producers and writers have been reported to be attached to the film, starting with Stephen Norrington (writer/director) and Jon Peters (producer).
-By 2017, it was announced Taika Waititi would officially serve as the director of the live-action adaptation, from a screenplay he co-wrote with Michael Golamco.
-Warner Bros. planned to distribute the film on May 21, 2021, but after Waititi was officially confirmed to both direct and write Thor: Love and Thunder, the film was put on hold and removed from the release slot.
+By 2017, it was announced that Taika Waititi would officially serve as the director of the live-action adaptation, from a screenplay he co-wrote with Michael Golamco.
+Warner Bros. planned to release the film on May 21, 2021, but after Waititi was officially confirmed to both direct and write Thor: Love and Thunder, the film was put on hold and removed from the release slot.
 In June 2025, Warner Bros.
 Pictures allowed the rights to the live-action film lapse, returning to the Akira manga publisher Kodansha.

-On July 4, 2019, Bandai Namco Arts announced an anime television series to be made by Sunrise (now a division of Bandai Namco Filmworks).
+On July 4, 2019, Bandai Namco Arts announced a new anime to be made by Sunrise (now a division of Bandai Namco Filmworks).